The Edge of Reason: Rationalism vs. religion

 Richard Oort, a police officer in Albuquerque, finds out that he is a paladin for the forces of rationality and science.
 He is recruited in the fight against the forces of evil: Cthulhu-esque beings from another dimension who feed on humanity’s fears and pain to break through to our world and use religion to gain power by spreading hatred and fear.

-The Edge of Reason is set in the present day but successfully ties the history of various myths and religions into its background.
-At times, the "religion = bad" message is a bit heavy (and I can imagine some people taking offense to it), but at the same time, it manages to turn this fantasy novel into a sharp social commentary that, depending on your political views, may or may not make you nod in agreement.
-Regardless, the connection between religion and a Chtulhu-type invasion is quite original — and it's not ev...
-Read More
+The Edge of Reason (2008) is set in the present day but successfully ties the history of various myths and religions into its background.
+At times, the “religion = bad” message is a bit heavy (and I can imagine some people taking offense to it), but at the same time, it manages to turn this fantasy novel into a sharp social commentary that, depending on your political views, may or may not make you nod in agreement.
+Regardless, the connection between religion and a Chtulhu-type invasion is quite original — and it’s not every day you encounter a fantasy novel in which rationalism is good and magic is evil.

 According to a Gallup poll conducted in 2010, 40% of Americans believe “God created human beings pretty much in their present form at one time within the last 10,000 years or so.”